You've Been Framed!: Format

 During the show, the video clips are played and the people who sent them in receive £250.
 Just before the advert break, viewer-participation competitions are started, and then are concluded when the programme resumes; examples of these include the "What Happens Next?" competition where the viewers have to guess what happens after a clip is frozen is started, the "Framed Gold Records" competition, where viewers have to guess how many times something can happen before something else happens (for example, "How many people can fall over before a dog gets through a very tight space?"), or "Are you a cry baby?
 Maybe." competition, in which viewers guess if there will be tears before bedtime, is played.
 The answer is revealed after the break.

 The video clips are normally sorted into separate categories, with examples being categories based on animals, humorous things children say, or embarrassing situations at weddings.
 Some of the categories let their clips play with humorous commentary from Harry Hill, whilst others have consistent musical backing, so that the clips can be seen as forming a sort of music video.
 Generally, the soundtrack choice is relevant to the subject of the category (for example, "What's New Pussycat?" once played over a category on cat videos).
 The musical categories also feature shorter clips than the commentary categories, as the latter will often feature more of what happens before and after the incident in the clip to accommodate Hill's commentary.

-Episodes will typically begin with Hill announcing what is "coming up" in the retrospective episode, showing three brief clips, before seguing into the title sequence, although these openings could be considered part of the title sequence.
+Episodes will typically begin with Hill announcing what is "coming up" in the episode, showing three brief clips, before segueing into the title sequence, although these openings could be considered part of the title sequence.
 This is a departure to episodes in the Jeremy Beadle/Lisa Riley eras, which used to contain cold openings showing all of a clip without any voice-over.

 Sometimes, special editions featuring countdown or "A-Z" lists will be produced, which mostly reuse older clips.
 There have been approximately 67 specials, and are especially common in the current day.